sylvainroussy/NeoBlogs/README.md

 __The lamp is enlighted !__

 The results are same for the front switch, we have emulate a three-way switch.
 It must be a good starting for domotic, no ?
 Imagine a graph wich stores all positions of lamps, doors, gates or shutters of your house...
-And threfore, imagine the graph for doing facility management in a building!
+And therefore, imagine more complex graph for doing facility management in a building!

-Note, our representation is voluntary simplified, a switch could be shown with three endpoints (one input and two outputs) and if we think to that then we could think a graph modelized by component combinations instead of unitary nodes combinations.
+Note, our representation is voluntary simplified, a switch could be shown with three endpoints (one input and two outputs) and then we could think a graph modelized by component combinations with internal states instead of unitary nodes combinations.
 But it's another subject.

 ## Conclusion